1 of

 Notes

-• [a] Established by Knight of Rhodes Bindo Benini as hospice for pilgrims under the patronage of the Order of Knights of the Hospital of Saint John of Jerusalem.
+• [a] Established by Knight of Rhodes Bindo Benini as hospice for pilgrims under the patronage of the Order of Knights of the Hospital of Saint John of Jerusalem by at least 1362.

 • [b] Fra Riccardo Caracciolo, Grand Master of Rhodes, installed a community of Jerusalem nuns, the female branch of the Knights Hospitaller in 1392.
 They remained at S. Giovannino until 1530.